KeithTheEE/redditPythonHelper/FAQ.md

 #### Why doesn't the bot delete its comment when it's clearly wrong
 It doesn't delete it's comments at any point because I feel like hiding from its mistakes is unethical and the bot deserves the downvotes.
 (Though I'm still torn between keeping the comment to own its mistakes, and deleting the comment to reduce clutter.
-I think owning the mistake is more important though, since it lets everyone, not just myself, see the bots success next to its failure rather than reweighting it so the bot looks like it performs better.)
+I think owning the mistake is more important though, since it lets everyone, not just myself, see the bots success next to its failure rather than reweighing it so the bot looks like it performs better.)

 #### Can chocolate be used in place of silicon in semiconductor materials?
-While that has little to do with the bot, I appericate the ingenuity of the question.
+While that has little to do with the bot, I appreciate the ingenuity of the question.

 Right of the bat I'd say probably not.
 Unpurified chocolate (Or would it be purified?
 After all, isn't chocolate in its most chocolate-y state purified chocolate?
-Though from the point of view of any semicoductor-canidate material, pure chocolate would make a very impure semicoductor) has a lot of chemicals that would act as impurities in any attempt to use it as a semiconductor.
+Though from the point of view of any semiconductor-canidate material, pure chocolate would make a very impure semiconductor) has a lot of chemicals that would act as impurities in any attempt to use it as a semiconductor.
 Your chocolate is probably best used as in insulator.

 If you purified it down to its base element, carbon, you might be able to make something useful out of it.
-[This paper](https://www.sciencedirect.com/science/article/pii/S025405840700675X) appears to describe a similar methodolgy, but used rice husk char instead of chocolate.
-If the methodolgy is robust enough to handle some front end changes to process the chocolate, you might be able to produce something functional.
+[This paper](https://www.sciencedirect.com/science/article/pii/S025405840700675X) appears to describe a similar methodology, but used rice husk char instead of chocolate.
+If the methodology is robust enough to handle some front end changes to process the chocolate, you might be able to produce something functional.

 The most important thing to consider here is the fact that I have no idea what I'm talking about, and shouldn't be listened to on the topic of material engineering.